 We’ll use functional scorecards for:

-- GRC (Governance, Risk, and Compliance) to ensure strategy is executed ethically, complying with existing policies and regulations.
+- GRC (Governance, Risk, and Compliance) to ensure strategy is executed in accordance with existing regulations.

 - Competitive analysis, analysis of external factors, or stakeholder analysis to monitor the business landscape.